mcwic/tumblrtutorial/contents/backgroundcolor/index.md

 # Changing the Background Color

 Try to change the background color on the Tumblr page.
-If you don't remember how to change background color, refer <a href="http://mcwic.github.io/htmlblocks/htmlBuildingBlocks.html">here</a>.
+If you don't remember how to change background color, refer [here](http://mcwic.github.io/htmlblocks/htmlBuildingBlocks.html).

 After you have changed the code, click "Update Preview"" and then click "Save" to keep your changes.